micahjsmith/ninjastats/README.md

 crontab's idiosyncrasies.

-To help you get started on your quest to analyze this data, I have also uploaded a file `ninjastats_hist.txt` that has data at (somewhat) hourly intervals between December 2013 and December 2014.
+To help you get started on your quest to analyze this data, I have also uploaded a file `ninjastats_hist.txt` that has data at (not quite) hourly intervals between August 2014 and December 2014.
 Enjoy.
 Please cite this project if you do anything cool with it!

 Contact: Micah Smith <micahjsmith@gmail.com>